artsy/eigen/docs/adding_state_migrations.md

 The following kinds of change do _not_ require creating a new migration:

 - Modifying anything which is only stored within a `sessionState` portion of the app store.
-- Adding or removing a new `sessionState` object.
+- Adding or removing a `sessionState` object.
 - Modifying, adding, or removing a [computed](https://easy-peasy.now.sh/docs/api/computed.html) property.
 - Modifying, adding, or removing [actions](https://easy-peasy.now.sh/docs/api/action.html) or [thunks](https://easy-peasy.now.sh/docs/api/thunk.html).